unstoppabledomains/dev-docs/crypto-payments/library-integration.md

 In the code above, the `addr()` and `getAddress()` methods convert the provided 3-letter ticker into the format `crypto.<TICKER>.address` and queries the blockchain for the attached record.
 Some applications also set custom records for a domain to use within themselves.

-## Resolving Addresses Existing On Multiple Blockchains
+## Resolving Addresses Existing on Multiple Blockchains

 The resolution library provides another method for resolving the addresses of tickers for different blockchains (e.g. `USDT` exists on `EOS`, `ERC20`, `OMNI`, and `TRON` blockchains).
 The code snippet below shows how to handle this for the `udtestdev-usdt.crypto` domain: